delucca-papers/memory-aware-chunking/experiments/memory-reporting-techniques/README.md

-# Memory Management Techniques Experiment
+# Memory Reporting Techniques Experiment

 ## Overview

-This experiment aims to compare different memory management tools in Python by monitoring the memory usage of a specific task.
+This experiment aims to compare different memory usage reporting tools in Python by monitoring the memory usage of a specific task.
 The tools we're evaluating are:

 - **mprof**: